Relative hyperbolicity of hyperbolic-by-cyclic groups: Introduction

 The most basic examples of this situation are when $G \cong \bbZ^2$, for which $Aut(G) \cong GL_2(\bbZ)$.
 If $\alpha$ has finite order, then $G\rtimes_\alpha \mathbb{Z}$ has a finite index subgroup isomorphic to $\bbZ^3$.
 If $\alpha = \left(\begin{smallmatrix} 1 & 1\\ 0 & 1 \end{smallmatrix}\right)$, then $G\rtimes_\alpha \mathbb{Z}$ is isomorphic to the (nilpotent) Heisenberg group $\{ \left(\begin{smallmatrix} 1 & a & c \\ 0 & 1 &b \\ 0 & 0 & 1 \end{smallmatrix}\right), a, b, c\in \bbZ\}$.
 If $\alpha = \left(\begin{smallmatrix} 2 & 1\\ 1 & 1 \end{smallmatrix}\right)$, the semi-direct product $G\rtimes_\alpha \mathbb{Z}$, is solvable, but not virtually nilpotent.

 In the case where $G$ is the fundamental group of a hyperbolic surface, Thurston famously classified its automorphisms.
 Actually, if $\Sigma_g$ is a closed orientable surface of genus $g\geq 2$, we know, since Baer, Dehn and Nielsen, a correspondence between outer automorphisms of $\pi_1(\Sigma_g)$ (i.e. automorphisms up to post conjugation by an element of $\pi_1(\Sigma_g)$ ) and mapping classes on $\Sigma_g$.
-Thurston actually classified the mapping classes.
-He also famously proved that, then $\pi_1(\Sigma_g)\rtimes_\alpha \bbZ$ is the fundamental group of a hyperbolic closed $3$-manifold if, and only if, no positive power of $\alpha$ preserves a non-trivial conjugacy class in $\pi_1(\Sigma_g)$ (\cite{Thurston_hyperbolic_3-manifolds}).
+Thurston classified the mapping classes, and proved that $\pi_1(\Sigma_g)\rtimes_\alpha \bbZ$ is the fundamental group of a hyperbolic closed $3$-manifold if, and only if, no positive power of $\alpha$ preserves a non-trivial conjugacy class in $\pi_1(\Sigma_g)$ (\cite{Thurston_hyperbolic_3-manifolds}).
 This latter property is also characteristic of pseudo-Anosov mapping classes of $\Sigma_g$.

 In the context of free groups, Brinkmann proved in \cite{Brinkmann} that the same criterion validates a similar conclusion for free groups: an automorphism $\alpha$ of a free group $F$ produces a word-hyperbolic group $F\rtimes_\alpha \bbZ$ if and only if it is atoroidal, in the sense that no positive power of $\alpha$ preserves a non-trivial conjugacy class in $F$.